 Where Does the Magic Come From?

 In 2008, a middle-grade novel called Savvy swept numerous awards lists and was anointed with the silver medallion of Newbery runner-up.
 The first-time author, Ingrid Law, soon followed up with a well-received sequel (Scumble, 2010), and is certain to make a splash with Switch this September.
-Savvy has certain elements of a particular genre: a real-life location (rural Ohio), a loving though eccentric family, quirky characters, a desperate situation, and the intervention of magic due to the fact that each member of the family has a particular “savvy,” or supernatural power, that’s revealed at his or her 13th birthday.
+Savvy has certain elements of a particular genre: a real-life location (rural Kansas and Nebraska), a loving though eccentric family, quirky characters, a desperate situation, and the intervention of magic due to the fact that each member of the family has a particular “savvy,” or supernatural power, that’s revealed at his or her 13th birthday.

 Savvy is a fun read and I have nothing against it.
 I’m just wondering what it means that middle-grade savvyfiction (and YA for that matter) seems to rely more and more on supernatural elements that–barring modern-day mythology or legend adaptations like the Percy Jackson series–is usually described as “magic.”
 Magical realism, where supernatural events occur in our own world (as opposed to a mythical kingdom or alternate universe) has plenty of representatives in classic children’s fiction—think The Indian in the Cupboard, or Tuck Everlasting, or—even farther back—Mary Poppins.
 Magic is a staple of children’s literature, from fairy tales to Arabian nights, so what’s the problem?